Roland Hartbane

 Background

-Roland didn’t run.
-He stood over the knight’s body and defended it until the battle was over.
+Orcs attempted to desecrate the knight’s body.
+Roland, a beaten child covered in mud and blood, stood over the body and defended it until the battle was over and the surviving knights found him.
 He was barely twelve years old.

-The surviving knights saw what he did.
+The knights saw what he did.
 They took him in as a squire.

 Who was the dying knight?